Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Role Setting Details

 \subsection{Role Profile Configuration}

-Based on the complexity of the environments, three levels of roles with different granularity are configured with legal elements.
+Based on the functional distinctions, we configure two types of roles, each associated with different sets of legal elements.

-\textbf{\textit{Type I: General Public}} represents clients of various professions and backgrounds with little legal knowledge, who seek legal counseling on a particular theme(Env.1) or a specific case(Env.2).
-For the group in Env.1, we assign a topic list as well as the shared theme to the role agent, and equip them with talking styles generated by the personality traits in \ref{sec:appendix:Personality Theory Construction}.
-For profiles of client agents, check Figure \ref{fig:prompt of client in knowledge questioning chinese} to Figure \ref{fig:prompt of client in legal consultation english}.
+\textbf{\textit{Type I: Lay Person}} represent non-professional participants in legal scenarios, including general public in Level-I, plaintiff \& defendant in Level-II, and the defendant in Criminal Court: \begin{itemize} \item \textbf{General Public} denotes clients of various professional and backgrounds seeking legal counseling on a particular theme(Env.1) or a specific case(Env.2).
+For Env.1, we assign each role agent a topic list together with a shared theme, and equip them with behavioral styles derived from the personality traits described in Sec.\ref{sec:appendix:Personality Theory Construction}.
+For Env.2, detailed background information is additionally provided.

-\textbf{\textit{Type II: Specific Characters}} are modeled with more granular information to satisfy the increased complexity of environments at Level II, including two types of settings: \begin{itemize} \item \textbf{Personal attributes} feature personal traits of the characters.
-We include name, gender, ethnicity, address, and birth date if the character is a person.
-If the character is a corporation, we prompt the non-legal role agent to role-play the representative of the corporation, and equip it with the name and the address of the corporation, as well as the name of the representative.
-We also include talking styles to model their behaviors.

-\item \textbf{Case-related details} depict the actions and statements of the parties involved in the case.
-For plaintiffs, we assign the claims and their evidence.
-For defendants, we include the statement of defence and defendants' evidence. \end{itemize}